-Dina Korzun (her real name is Dianna Korzun-Frank) is a Russian theater and film actress.
+Dina Korzun (her real name is Dianna Korzun-Franck) is a Russian theater and film actress.

 In 1995, she graduated from the Moscow Art Theatre School.
-As a student Dina received an invitation to work in the Moscow Art Theater, where she made her debut in the play Love in the Crimea, directed by Roman Kozak.
+As a student Dina received an invitation to work in the Moscow Art Theater.
+There she made her debut in the play Love in the Crimea directed by Roman Kozak.

-Dina starred in the film The Last Refuge (2000) directed by Pavel Pavlikovski and received awards for her role of Tanya at film festivals in London and Bratislava.
+Dina starred in the film The Last Refuge (2000) directed by Pavel Pavlikovski.
+The actress received awards for her role at film festivals in London and Bratislava.

 The last Dina’s work was the main role in the American film Forty Shades of Blue directed by Ira Sachs.
 The film won the top award at the International Film Festival Sundance.

-Dina and Chulpan Khamatova are the founders of the charity fund Give Life, which helps children with hematologic and other deadly diseases.
+Chulpan Khamatova and Dina are the founders of the charity fund Give Life, which helps children with hematologic and other deadly diseases.

 Now the actress lives in London.

 Theater director Ansar Khalillulin was her first husband.
 The actress met him when she studied at the Sverdlovsk Music School.
 In 1990 Korzun gave birth to her son Timur.
 Soon after the birth of the son, the marriage broke up.

 Belgian filmmaker Louis Franck became Dina’s third husband in 2001.
 Louis is an actor, photographer and composer, leader of the Esthetic Education group, author and soloist of the Atlantida project.
 They met in 1995, when Franck came to study Stanislavsky’s system at the Moscow Art Theater School.